-Input universe: The input universe from which you wish to get input data for the slider.
-Input channel: The individual input channel within the selected input universe that you wish to use for controlling the slider.
-Auto Detect: When toggled, you can just move/press a button/slider/knob on your external input hardware and it will be automatically assigned to the slider.
-The latest combination is shown on the text boxes when QLC+receives input data.
-If you don't see anything in the boxes, your input connection might have a problem that you need to fix first.
-Choose...: Shows the Select Input Channel dialog that you can use to select an input channel manually.
+- Input channel: The individual input channel within the selected input universe that you wish to use for controlling the slider. - Auto Detect: When toggled, you can just move/press a button/slider/knob on your external input hardware and it will be automatically assigned to the slider.
+The latest combination is shown on the text boxes when QLC+ receives input data.
+If you don't see anything in the boxes, your input connection might have a problem that you need to fix first. - Choose...: Shows the Select Input Channel dialog that you can use to select an input channel manually.